nforgeio/neonSDK/Lib/Neon.Deployment/README.md

 ﻿Neon.Deployment
 ===============

-**INTERNAL USE ONLY:** This package is intended mainly for use by neonFORGE projects and should probably be avoided by other folks at this time.
+**INTERNAL USE ONLY:** This package is intended mainly for use by NEONFORGE projects and should probably be avoided by other folks at this time.
 We are not giving any guarantees about not making breaking changes in the future.